emer/emergent/README.md

 The main Leabra implementation would mostly be about layers, which provides the natural organization for most of the computation.

-The current `emer` and `leabra` directories in this repository contain stub versions of potential code to get a specific sense of what things might look like.
+The current `emer` and `basic/leabra` directories in this repository contain stub versions of potential code to get a specific sense of what things might look like.
+From a naming perspective, it is good to have the package-level directory always be `leabra` so you always write e.g., `leabra.Layer` etc, but which specific version of leabra you're using depends on the import path -- e.g.,`basic/leabra`, `spiking/leabra`, `deep/leabra`, etc.